Tech-source-prog/assessment/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-##Credentials
+## Credentials
-username : admin
+-username : admin
-password : passwors123
+-password : passwors123

 ## Code scaffolding